-The subject areas of the evaluation panels are inspired by the global sustainable development goals.
+The subject areas of the review panels are inspired by the global sustainable development goals.
 The panels are also designed to accommodate both the depth and breadth of content in the more than one thousand applications that are submitted to the Formas annual open call.
-The evaluation panels are therefore broadly defined in order to encompass the various social, economic and environmental objectives within Formas’ areas of responsibility.
+The review panels are therefore broadly defined in order to encompass the various social, economic and environmental objectives within Formas’ areas of responsibility.

-The text describing each evaluation panel should only be regarded as a general guide.
+The text describing each review panel should only be regarded as a general guide.
 The applicant formulates their own research questions.
 There are no strict boundaries between the panels.
 The same application may be relevant to several panels, but will be evaluated by the panel with reviewers with the most appropriate competence.

 The purpose of the descriptive text is to help those submitting annual open call applications to determine which panel, or panels, applications are most applicable to.
 Equality and gender aspects must be addressed and it should also be stated how the research is relevant for different groups in society.